Wave-Play/stashy/README.md

 #### MMKV

-Backed by `react-native-mmkv`.
-Extremely fast and efficient storage for React Native, but requires that you install `react-native-mmkv` separately.
+Extremely fast and efficient storage for React Native, but requires that you install [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) separately.
 If you're using Expo, you will also need to generate a new development client build.

 ```ts
 import { MmkvBackend } from '@waveplay/stashy/backend/mmkv'